- Chart

 History and Background

-Yum China Holdings Inc. was spun off from Yum!
+Yum China Holdings, Inc. was spun off from Yum!
 Brands in 2016.
-Yum!
-Brands entered China in 1987 with the first KFC restaurant in Beijing.
-Yum China has since grown to become one of the largest restaurant companies in China, operating primarily KFC and Pizza Hut restaurants.
+It operates as an independent company and is one of the largest restaurant companies in China, with a long history of operating KFC and Pizza Hut brands.

 Core Business Areas

-- Taco Bell: Taco Bell, while smaller than KFC and Pizza Hut in China, offers Mexican-inspired fast food.
+- Taco Bell: Taco Bell, while smaller in China than KFC and Pizza Hut, offers Mexican-inspired food.

-- Little Sheep: A hot pot restaurant chain acquired by Yum China.
-It is a popular dine-in experince.
+- Little Sheep: Little Sheep is a hot pot restaurant chain acquired by Yum China, known for its Mongolian-style hot pot.

 Leadership and Structure